Josh-Been/Webinar-Mapping-2016-Presidential-Election/README.md

     - Click the Packed Bubbles button on the Show Me tab
     - Drag Income under Measures to the Color box
     - Click the Color box and then click Edit Colors to adjust the color scheme.

  - County Map (*finally, right?*)
     - Change visualization to Map
     - Click the Map button on the Show Me tab
     - Click the 99 Unknown tag that appears on the bottom right of the map
     - Under State/Province, select Fixed and then Texas.
     - OK
+ - To change the map colors, drag another field to the Color Box

 ## Step #3: Integrate Election Data